 For Atka mackerel, the estimated selectivity patterns are particularly important in describing their dynamics.
-Previous assessments have focused on the transitions between ages and time-varying selectivity (Lowe et al. 2002).
-The current assessment allowed for more flexibility for dome-shape fishery selectivity patterns and estimates selectivity at age schedules for 4 time periods in the fishery and a single selectivity pattern for the survey (Figures 17.15, 17.16, and 17.17 and in Table 17.11).
-The current terminal year selectivity estimate is more dome-shaped relative to the 2011 configuration, showing slightly greater selectivity over ages 3-6 and lowered selectivity after age 8 (Figures 17.5 and 17.6).
+Previous assessments have focused on the transitions between ages and time-varying selectivity (Lowe et al. 2002, 2008).
+The current assessment allowed for flexibility (over time and age) and pre and post 1999 selectivity patterns for the survey (Figures 17.12, 17.13, and 17.14 and Table 17.11).
+The current assessment's terminal year selectivity estimate and the average selectivity for 2009-2013 (used for projections) are more dome-shaped relative to the 2012 configuration, showing lower selectivity for ages 3-5 and ages 7-9, and higher selectivity after age 9 (Figures 17.12 and 17.13).

 The fishery catches essentially consist of fish 3-11 years old, although a 15-year-old fish was found in the 1994 fishery.
-The fishery exhibits a dome-shaped selectivity pattern which is more pronounced prior to 1992 during the foreign and joint venture fisheries blocks (1977-1983 and 1984-1991, Fig. 17.18).
-After 1991, fishery selectivity patterns are divided into 2 blocks of years (1992-1998, 1999-2012) each with constant selectivity.
-The patterns between these two blocks are fairly similar but do show slight differences at ages 3-7 and more notable differences at age 8 and older.
-Fish older than age 9 make up a very small percentage of the population each year, and the differences in selectivity for ages 3-8 can have a significant impact.
-The recent pattern for the years 1999-2012 reflects the large numbers of fish from the 1999, 2000, 2001, and 2006 year classes (Table 17.4).
-The age at 50% selectivity is estimated at about age 3.5 for both time periods.
-It is important to note the maturity-at-age vector relative to the current selectivity patterns (age at 50% maturity is 3.6 years, Fig. 17.16).
-The estimated selectivity patterns since 1991 indicate the fishery is harvesting mature older fish relative to the foreign and joint venture fisheries.
+The fishery exhibits a dome-shaped selectivity pattern which is more pronounced prior to 1992 during the foreign and joint venture fisheries (1977-1983 and 1984-1991, respectively (Fig.17.12).
+After 1991, fishery selectivity patterns are relatively consistent but do show differences at ages 3-7 and more notable differences at age 8 and older.
+Fish older than age 9 make up a very small percentage of the population each year, and the differences in the selectivity assumptions for the older ages are not likely to have a large impact.
+However, differences in selectivity for ages 3-8 can have a significant impact.
+The recent patterns since 2000 reflect the large numbers of fish from the 1999, 2000, 2001, and 2006 year classes (Table 17.4).
+The age at 50% selectivity is estimated at about age 3 for 2008, and has been steadily increasing to age 4.5 in 2012 as the large year classes move through the population.
+It is important to note the maturity-at-age vector relative to the current selectivity patterns (age at 50% maturity is 3.6 years, Fig. 17.13).
+The estimated selectivity patterns since about 1991 indicate the fishery is harvesting mature older fish relative to the foreign and joint venture fisheries.

 Survey catches are mostly comprised of fish 3-9 years old.
 However, the 2012 survey still shows significant numbers of 11-13 year olds of the 1999, 2000, and 2001 year classes.
 A 15-year old fish was found in the 2000 survey, and most recently a 17-year old fish was found in the 2012 survey.
-The current model configuration estimates a slightly dome-shape selectivity pattern (Fig. 17.17).
+The current model configuration estimates a slightly dome-shape selectivity pattern (Fig. 17.14).